 There are a lot of very, very

 powerful emotions.
-We have a special connection to Puerto
+We have a special connection to

-last game, but for so many, it doesn't seem long ago at all.
+It's been a long time since his last game, but for so many, it doesn't seem long ago at all.

 It's never stopped.
 Today, more

 than 30 years after his death, they're still naming ball parks and leagues after

 him.
 Just recently, in